 A single vineyard

 There are 25 acres (10 hectares) of older vines - the oldest date from 1947 - and we've replanted or planted 40 acres (15 or so hectares) more since 2000.
 The vineyard is on a plateau at the top of a hill with slopes on three sides facing south, east and west.
 A walk around shows the terrain changing from sandy clay to gravels, especially on the plateau at the top, to a layer of clay over an outcrop of limestone on part of the south and west-facing slopes, and gravelly clay on the east.

-We live at the Chateau, where we have an office, with our four children - Georgie, 21 (now experiencing life in England at Bristol Uni), Sophie, 18, Amelia, 15 and 12 year-old Tom.
-The last three go to different schools so avoid calling during the rush hour.
+We live at the Chateau, where we have an office, with our four children - Georgie, 23 (now experiencing life in London), Sophie, 20, Amelia, 17 and 14 year-old Tom.
+The last three go to different schools/establishments so avoid calling during the rush hour.
 Daniel and Nelly, meanwhile, have stuck with us since our first harvest in 1999.
 They do most of the hard work in the vineyard and we employ several seasonal workers like Sandra and Cattie for much of the year.

 The growing season

 They say that good wine is made in the vineyard.
 That’s true but the vines don't grow in neat little rows all by themselves - it's extraordinarily labour intensive.
 From the winter pruning through to the spring budburst and early summer explosion into life, we tend each vine by hand eight or nine times during the growing season, and pass down each row with a tractor-driven bit of kit more than twenty times.